tucamefe/compar/README.md

 # compar
-Site os the Compar Company
+Site of the Compar Company